 When organizations implement Assessment-Based Selling™ they are enabling their sales organizations to have quality sales conversations at scale, framed using an assessment, with a roadmap and support, designed to provide maximum value to the customer.

-Sales teams are able to use assessments at the beginning and middle of opportunities.
-They can also be used in situations like RFP oral presentations to quickly demonstrate value towards the end of the sales cycle.
+They can also be used in situations like RFP presentations to quickly demonstrate value, though these tend to be towards the end of a sales cycle.

 Absolutely.
 Assessment-Based Selling™ is important to pair with your existing marketing and sales enablement activities.
 For sales teams, reps are able to execute your sales methodology more consistently & effectively, especially at scale for organizations with lots of reps.